AsleepCoffee/General-Notes/Authentication/SAML.md

 # IDP configuration

+ The IdP needs to be configured so it knows where and how to send users when they want to log in to a specific SP.

  **EntityID** - A globally unique name for the SP.
 Formats vary, but it’s increasingly common to see this value formatted as a URL.

     Example: <EntityDescriptor entityID="https://lego.ca/home">